wistia/wistia-open-docs/_posts/data-api.md

 ### Project Sharings: List

 The Wistia data API allows you to see a list of sharings on a project.
-A sharing is an object that links either a contact or a contact group to a project, including information about the contacts&#039; permissions to that project.
+A sharing is an object that links either a contact or a contact group to a project, including information about the contacts#039; permissions to that project.

 #### The Request

-<pre><code class="language-markup">GET https://api.wistia.com/v1/projects/&lt;project-id&gt;/sharings.json</code></pre>
+<code class="full_width">GET https://api.wistia.com/v1/projects/<project-id>/sharings.json</code>

-Make sure you replace *&lt;project-id&gt;* with the hashed ID of the project for which you would like to see sharings.
+Make sure you replace `<project-id>` with the hashed ID of the project for which you would like to see sharings.

 #### The Parameters